datastax/wikichat/scripts/README.md

 The metrics are broken into the following sections:
 * Processing: Information on the Python process
     * Total Time (h:mm:s): The total time the script has been running
-    * Report interval (s): How frewuently the report is generated
+    * Report interval (s): How frequently the report is generated
 * Wikipedia Listener: Information about listening to Wikipedia changes
   * Total events: The total number of events received from Wikipedia changes
   * Canary events: The number of events that were canaries, i.e. not real edits